sendgridlabs/ddbmock/README.rst

 ``range_key``.
 All other fields are optional.

 **DynamoDB** is really awesome but is terribly slooooow with managment tasks.
-This makes it completly unusable in test environements
+This makes it completly unusable in test environements.

-**ddbmock** brings a nice, tiny, in-memory implementation of DynamoDB along with much better and detailed error messages.
+**ddbmock** brings a nice, tiny, in-memory (optionaly sqlite) implementation of DynamoDB along with much better and detailed error messages.
 Among its niceties, it features a double entry point:

  - regular network based entry-point with 1:1 correspondance with stock DynamoDB
  - **embeded entry-point** with seamless boto intergration 1, ideal to avoid spinning yet another server.

+**ddbmock** does *not* intend to be used in production.
+It *will* **loose** you data. you've been warned!
+I currently recommend the "boto extension" mode for unit-tests and the "server" mode for functional tests.

 Installation
 ============